mabel-kang/DevSecOps/README.md

 If you are using this repository, the pipeline section should look like the following:
 ![image](https://user-images.githubusercontent.com/65720353/125407765-c57ca780-e3ec-11eb-9989-a2b41a678309.png)

 Choose the **Save** option after you have completed the configuration.
-The stages of the pipeline will be dependent on the contents of your Jenkinsfile